 Drip marketing campaigns are effective as they deliver the right information at the right time.
 The content delivered via drip marketing campaign is triggered based on how users interact with the brand and whether they are part of the sales cycle.

 For instance, let’s say a user watches a product video on your website to at least 80% completion – this means that the user has shown a clear intent to learn about the product.
-In this case, the goal for your drip marketing campaign would be to educate the user further, provide value and help them overcome certain aspects of their problem while making a case for choosing your company.
+In this case, the goal of your drip marketing campaign would be to educate the user further, provide value and help them overcome certain aspects of their problem while making a case for choosing your company.

-You can break down the drip marketing campaign sequence for this use-case as follows:
+You can break down the drip marketing campaign sequence for this use case as follows:

 Types of Drip Marketing Campaigns